peteamiri/Tutorials/Programming_Languages/Python/readme.md

      ```

 3. **Parameters and Arguments**:
-   - Parameters are placeholders for data that a function expects to receive when it's called.
+   - Parameters are placeholders for data that a function expects to receive when it has called.
-   - Arguments are the actual values that are passed to a function when it's called.
+   - Arguments are the actual values that are passed to a function when it has called.
    - Example:
      ```python
      def add(a, b):